HortiZone/python-client/README.md

 Each measurement:
 * is associated with a `node` to which the measurement relates to.
 It is compartment/climate zone/valve/drain/set of devices of specific type etc.
-* have a metric id it represents.
+* has a metric id it represents.
 Preferably it is one of PYLOT's metrics

 _``=> adapter, node, metric ids should be agreed with PYLOT team beforehand.``_